hcandela/MAPtools/README.md

 Visually inspect the generated plots to define a broad candidate region in which your mutation is most likely to reside.

 #### 8. Annotating the variants
-Finally, you can run the ``annotate`` command of MAPtools to automatically assess the effect of all variants present in your candidate interval.
-For a candidate region located on chromosome 2 between nucleotide positions 5 Mbp and 10 Mbp:
+Next, you can run the ``annotate`` command of MAPtools to automatically assess the effect of all variants present in your candidate interval.
+For a candidate region located on chromosome 2 between nucleotide positions 5 Mbp and 10 Mbp, you could run:
 ```
 ./maptools.py annotate -i mbs.txt -g reference_genome.gff3 -f reference_genome.fasta -R chr8:5000000-10000000 -o annotate.txt
 ```